docker/docs/content/manuals/admin/organization/manage-products.md

 ## Manage access to Docker products

+Access to Docker products included in your subscription is enabled by default for all users.
+The included products are:

+- Docker Hub
+- Docker Build Cloud
+- Docker Desktop
+- Docker Scout

-Products included in your subscription, including Docker Hub, Docker Build Cloud, Docker Desktop, and Docker Scout access are enabled by default for all users.
-Testcontainers Cloud access by default is disabled.
-Use the following sections to learn how to enable or disable access for these products.
+Testcontainers Cloud is not included and can't be accessed by default.
+The following sections describe how to enable or disable access for these products.

 ### Manage access to Docker Build Cloud